My water

 Business action

-It's also important for businesses to adopt industry best practises for water use and prevent wastage.
-Businesses should install water efficient devices and encourage staff to be water wise.
+Businesses can adopt industry best practises for water use and prevent wastage by installing water efficient devices and encouraging staff to be water wise.
 Accommodation managers can download our flyer to explain how visitors can help us conserve our region's limited water supply:

 Smart water management – Hotel and motels(PDF, 192KB)